Florianópolis: Other attractions

 Outdoor sports, including diving, hang gliding, rowing, paragliding, and mountain biking, as well as surfing, are common on the island.

 The island is connected to the Continent by three bridges.
-The Hercílio Luz Bridge that was built in 1926, this bridge is 11 years older than Golden Gate Bridge, but is now closed to traffic; it is a symbol of the island and often appears on postcard images.
-The Colombo Sales Bridge and Pedro Ivo Bridge are the ones open to traffic.
+The Hercílio Luz Bridge, which was built in 1926, this bridge is 11 years older than the Golden Gate Bridge; it is a symbol of the island and often appears on postcard images.
+It is open to traffic along with the Colombo Sales Bridge and Pedro Ivo Bridge.

 Santo Amaro da Imperatriz was the first thermal water facility in Brazil.
 Hotels with thermal bath facilities are located in the district of Caldas da Imperatriz and in the city of Águas Mornas.
 The Fonte Caldas da Imperatriz city baths are an additional source of thermal waters, which can reach the temperature of 39 °C, where there are immersion baths and hydromassage.
 It is located on the Estrada Geral Highway, km 4, Caldas da Imperatriz district.